 Part 3: What is it Like to Work as a MedSurg Travel Nurse?

 Our travelers have worked in MedSurg units all over the country.
 And walking into a new facility every 13 weeks makes the job of caring for patients inherently different.
-We asked Anna and Trish what it was like to go into different facilities to work caring for their variety of patients.
+We asked Anna and Trish what it was like to go into different facilities to work caring for a variety of patients.

 “It can be challenging.
 MedSurg units often have the highest nurse-to-patient ratios, which can expedite the feeling of burnout.
 As I mentioned before, MedSurg can include a wide variety of patient populations.
 While that can be exciting, it also means you are constantly learning a vast amount of new information needed to apply to your practice in the short period of training time you receive as a traveler, which can be stressful!
 Especially because our license and personal goals rely on providing the best and safest patient care.
 I find myself being used often on units with higher acuity patients, as they tend to have a lot of staff turnover requiring the need for travelers.” — Anna

 “Travel nursing within MedSurg can be a difficult task.
 A good MedSurg nurse needs not only to ask questions but needs to identify reliable fellow nurses to ask questions of quickly.
-Think, who do you want to ask about the facility’s policy and procedure for initiating tube feedings on a patient with a freshly placed PEG tube.
+Think, who do you want to ask about the facility’s policy and procedure for initiating tube feedings on a patient with a freshly placed PEG tube?
 You have to be quick on your feet and ready to take care of the sickest patient on the floor and do so on your first night on the floor.
 You also need to remember to have fun with the staff nurses.
 They can be your biggest ally or your worst nightmare if they don’t like you or find you an asset to the floor.
 As a travel nurse, I typically take an assignment and run with it.
 There are times when the facility needs travel nurses to chip in and take the shifts that staff nurses don’t want.
 They will often tell travelers that they use self-scheduling.
-Still, it’s important for travel nurses to remember that our presence is often based on the facility needing staff – so we work some undesired shifts, like weekends.”
+Still, it’s important for travel nurses to remember that our presence is often based on the facility needing staff – so we work some undesired shifts, like weekends.

 “Rarely do other nurses grab a new travel nurse on the floor to ask them about a funky rhythm and what they would do to correct it.
 They usually don’t know our skill set when our feet hit the floor.
-I do notice that as I extend assignments and work in the facility for more than just 13 weeks, some nurses will start to recognize my skill set and will start to seek out advice and see me as an expert in the field” — Trish
+I do notice that as I extend assignments and work in the facility for more than just 13 weeks, some nurses will start to recognize my skill set and will start to seek out advice and see me as an expert in the field.” — Trish

 Part 4: MedSurg Travel Nurse Advice

 - Get comfortable in your practice.
 I have a very specific way of organizing my shift.
 Every nurse does.
 Own your way of running your shift.
 Organize your shift the same way every shift, every hospital, and every facility — knowing how to stay organized is an excellent way of looking competent and confident.
-MedSurg is the land of chaos, just when you think it’s smooth sailing, someone sets off a bed alarm, a new admission rolls in, or staffing pulls your aid to sit for a suicide case.
+MedSurg is the land of chaos.
+Just when you think it’s smooth sailing, someone sets off a bed alarm, a new admission roles in, or staffing pulls your aid to sit for a suicide case.
 The more you know about what’s due, coming up, or which patient gets what pain medication when — the better prepared you’ll be to keep moving without having to stop and look stuff up halfway through.

 - Don’t be afraid to speak up.
 Being the new traveler on a unit can be intimidating (trust me, it gets so much easier), so it can be hard to voice your concerns to the higher-ups.
 One thing I’ve experienced in MedSurg is, being given patients inappropriate to my scope and experience, but if you’re uncomfortable with anything, speak up!
 The facility is often accommodating or willing to teach you, and it’s important to protect yourself and your license.
-Always contact TNAA Clinical, they have RNs on staff if you feel you’re being asked to do something unsafe.
+Always contact TNAA Clinical – they have RNs on staff if you feel you’re being asked to do something unsafe.

 - Stop.
 Breath.
 Smile.
 7 O’clock always comes.
 When I first started working in the hospital environment, I worked with a nurse who, when things got tough, would say, “7 O’clock always comes.”
 And you know what?
 It does.
 When the ship starts sinking, and you’re underwater, that’s when that nutty lady two doors down won’t stay in bed, the gentlemen next to her still has pain, and the doctor you paged twenty minutes ago, well he won’t call you back.
 Stop, Breath.
 Smile.
 They’re all alive, and that’s a good thing.
 Then, ask for help.
-Find the charge nurse, respectfully (i.e., DON’T COMPLAIN), ask for help.
+Find the charge nurse and, respectfully (i.e., DON’T COMPLAIN), ask for help.
 MedSurg is team-oriented; very rarely (in fact, possibly never) have I encountered a staff nurse who isn’t willing to help a nurse who’s drowning.
 You just have to ask and ask nicely.

 Part 5: Who to Follow & MedSurg Resources